-There are about 10,000 people a day turning age 62, which means many Social Security offices are going to have long wait times.
-Be prepared to wait in line.
-And if you have questions about claiming choices, the nearest Social Security office may not be the best place to find answers.
-Staff workers are not trained to give you advice on all your choices, and many are not knowledgeable about the application of new Social Security rules that were signed into law recently.
-These government workers are not financial advisors and don't have the training or expertise to help you see what financial decisions are best in the long run.
+It's also important to know what kinds of answers you can get at a Social Security office.
+If you have questions about claiming choices, the nearest SSA office may not be the best place to find answers.
+Staff workers at most offices are not trained to give you advice on all your choices, and some may still be familiarizing themselves with new Social Security rules that took effect in 2019.
+These government workers are not financial advisors, and they don't have the training or expertise to help you see what financial decisions are best in the long run.

-- If married, check out when to claim Social Security for marrieds, or check out one of the many online Social Security calculators where you can use a software program to project out your claiming choices and show you which one will deliver the most income.
+Your marital status will impact your claiming options.
+If you're single, before you claim, read up on when to claim Social Security for singles.
+If you're married, check out when to claim Social Security for married couples, or use one of the many online Social Security calculators.
+These software programs project your claiming choices over long timelines and show you which one will deliver the most income.

 Social Security Office Locations Outside the U.S.